tmenguy/ha-solcast-solar/README.md

 | `Hard Limit Set ******AaBbCc` | number | N | `float` | Individual account hard limit. `False` if not set, else value in `kilowatts`. |
 | `Rooftop(s) name` | number | Y | `kWh` | Total forecast for rooftop today (attributes contain the solcast rooftop setup)[^2]. |

-[^1]: API usage information is internally tracked, and may not match actual account usage.
+[^1]: API usage information is internally tracked and may not match actual account usage.

 [^2]: Each rooftop created in Solcast will be listed separately.